matthewrankin/dotfiles/README.md

 In October 2023, I converted my old Vim configuration using mainly Vim script to Neovim using Lua.

+The dotfiles are categorized in different folders.
+Files that should be hidden have filenames starting with `dot-`, which will be converted to a `.` when deployed/symlinked using [GNU Stow][stow].

 ## Dependencies

 - [GNU Stow][stow]